AkshaysNimbalkar/LLM-Engineers-Handbook/01-LLM-Twin-Concept-and-Architecture/README.md

 - **Use of MLOps Practices**: Incorporation of artifacts, model registries, and experiment tracking aligns with modern MLOps methodologies.
 - **LLM and RAG Specifics**: Special considerations are made for handling LLMs and implementing RAG, ensuring the system is optimized for these advanced technologies.

 By understanding each component and their interactions, one can appreciate how the system effectively implements the Feature-Transform-Inference (FTI) pattern while addressing the unique challenges associated with LLMs and RAG.
+End of chapter 1.